KlugerLab/FIt-SNE/README.md

 ```
 See [here](https://github.com/KlugerLab/FIt-SNE/issues/35) for instructions in case one does not have `sudo` rights (one can install `FFTW` in the home directory and provide its path to `g++`).

 Check out `examples/` for usage.
-The [Python demo notebook](https://github.com/KlugerLab/FIt-SNE/blob/master/examples/test.ipynb) walks one through the most of the available options using MNIST data set.
+The [Python demo notebook](https://github.com/KlugerLab/FIt-SNE/blob/master/examples/test.ipynb) walks one through the most of the available options using the MNIST data set.

 ### Windows